How to Identify Overtime Manipulation in Staff

 How Kloqk helps you stop overtime fraud before it compounds

-Kloqk gives small and medium businesses the tools described in this article at no cost.
-GPS geofencing confirms employees are on-site before a shift records.
-Photo verification at clock-in prevents buddy punching.
-Full audit trails log every timesheet edit with a timestamp and user ID.
+Kloqk gives small and medium businesses most of the tools described in this article at no cost.
+Photo verification at clock-in helps prevent buddy punching, and full audit trails log every timesheet edit with a timestamp and user ID, both on the free plan.
+GPS geofencing, which confirms employees are on-site before a shift records, sits on the Premium plan at $6 per user.

 https://kloqk.com